FinPress/gutenberg/packages/dataviews/README.md

 Field type.
 One of `text`, `integer`, `datetime`.

 If a field declares a `type`, it gets default implementations for the `sort`, `isValid`, and `Edit` functions.
-They will overriden if the field provides its own.
+They will overridden if the field provides its own.

 - Type: `string`.
 - Optional.